wcy41gtc/LabVIEW-Fundamentals/source/docs/daqintro/index.rst

 Signal conversion and conditioning are the essential components of a data acquisition system.
 The output signals from the sensors can be catagorized as **Analog** and **Digital**.

+Analog Signal
+^^^^^^^^^^^^^

+Analog signals cover a wide range of physical phenomenon.
+The colors we see, the tones we hear, the temperatures that we feel, etc. There are infinite numbers of such analog signals.

-Analog signals are continuous and features three primary characteristics:
+In the perspective of data acquisition, analog signals are continuous and features three primary characteristics:

 1. Level (Amplitude)
 2. Shape